pverscha/phd_thesis/6-chapter_1_introduction.md

 Instead of measuring the force of gravity on an object (which is what a traditional scale does), a mass spectrometer uses magnetic and electric fields to measure the "mass-to-charge" ($m/z$) ratio of the particles in the input sample.

 These "mass-to-charges" for each of the particles that were found in the input sample can be visualised as a mass spectrum (see \autoref{fig:mass_spectrum}).
-Each peptide that's fed into the mass spectrometer produces a mass spectrum, which is not necessarily unique (i.e. different peptides can produce the same mass spectrum) and the following step in shotgun metaproteomics consists of mapping these mass spectra onto peptide sequences.
+Each peptide that's fed into the mass spectrometer produces such a mass spectrum, which is not necessarily unique (i.e. different peptides can produce the same mass spectrum) and the following step in shotgun metaproteomics consists of mapping these mass spectra onto peptide sequences.

 ![Example of a mass spectrum for the molecule "7,15-O-diacetyl-5-O-benzoyl-3-propanoyl-13,17-oxy-14-oxopremyrsinol", taken from [@bittremieuxSpectrumUtilsPython2020].
 The different peaks in the spectrum correspond with the observed "mass-to-charge" ratio of the different particles of the input sample. \label{fig:mass_spectrum}](resources/figures/chapter1_mass_spectrum.svg)